digitallyinduced/ihp/CONTRIBUTING.md

 ### Running the development server

-When making changes to the development tooling, follow the setup above.
+When making changes to the development tooling, follow the setup above, except don't start postgres (the IDE starts it automatically).

 Instead of starting your application, start the development server:

 ```
 ghci